Hopscotch: South Asia: Chindro

 Chindro is the South Asian version of hopscotch.

 Catalonia: Xarranca

 Xarranca is the Catalan version of hopscotch.

 Ghana: Tumatu

 In Ghana, the name of the hopscotch game is tumatu.

 Portugal: Jogo da Macaca

 In Portugal, this game is called Jogo da Macaca.

+Indonesia: Engklek

+Indonesia has many variants of this game.
+The name "Engklek" is the Javanese variant.
+Other variants are Ponci (West Sumatera), Sekebat (Aceh), Pecut Kelapa (Bangka Belitung), Kecek (Bali), and Setatak (Riau).

 Longest design

 During the COVID-19 pandemic, in April 2020 a giant hopscotch game with nearly 1,000 squares was created in Edinburgh, to be used while following social distancing rules.

 World record

 The current Guinness Book of World Records holder for the fastest hopscotch game is Ashrita Furman, at 1 minute and 2 seconds.